 Air Conditioning Refrigerant is Dangerous

 While it is possible to move a small portable window air conditioner, moving central air conditioning units is not advisable.
 Air conditioners have flexible lines designed to transport refrigerants.
 These hoses are delicate and are damaged easily if an air conditioner is moved to a different location.
 In order to move an air conditioner safely, you must drain the refrigerant chemical into an approved container.
 You probably cannot place this container on a moving truck because it is too volatile, and transporting it in your own vehicle is not recommended.
-Plus, there’s the burden of finding a safe way to dispose the refrigerant because it is considered hazardous waste.
+Plus, there’s the burden of finding a safe way to dispose of the refrigerant because it is considered hazardous waste.

 Cost of Moving an AC Exceeds the Original Investment

 Moving an air conditioner to a new home could cost more than buying a new system.
 Unless you are a trained and experienced air conditioner technician, tackling the job of moving a central unit is too strenuous, and possibly dangerous.
 Not only is there an interior portion to the air conditioner, but there is also an exterior unit.
 The combined weight and size of both devices will require spending more money on a move nearby or out-of-state.
 In addition, the type of wiring and connectors in a new home are often completely different, requiring making major repairs to the exterior and interior units.